yugabyte/yugabyte-db/docs/content/preview/architecture/yb-master.md

 ## Load balancing

-The YB-Master leader does the initial placement (at `CREATE TABLE` time) of tablets across YB-TServers to enforce any user-defined data placement constraints and ensure uniform load.
-In addition, during the lifetime of the universe, as nodes are added, fail or become decommissioned, it continues to balance the load and enforce data placement constraints automatically.
+The YB-Master leader places (at `CREATE TABLE` time) the tablets across YB-TServers to enforce any user-defined data placement constraints and ensure uniform load.
+In addition, during the lifetime of the universe, as nodes are added, fail, or become decommissioned, it continues to balance the load and enforce data placement constraints automatically.

 ## Leader balancing

-Aside from ensuring that the number of tablets served by each YB-TServer is balanced across the universe, the YB-Masters also ensures that each node has a symmetric number of tablet leaders across nodes.
+Aside from ensuring that the number of tablets served by each YB-TServer is balanced across the universe, the YB-Masters also ensure that each node has a symmetric number of tablet leaders across nodes.
 This is also done for the followers.

-## Re-Replication of data
+## Re-replication of data

 The YB-Master receives regular "heartbeat" signals from all the YB-TServer nodes in the cluster.
 These heartbeats allow the YB-Master to monitor the liveness (active state) of each YB-TServer.

 If the YB-Master detects that a YB-TServer has failed (stopped sending heartbeats), it keeps track of how long the node has been in a failed state.
 If this failure duration exceeds a predetermined threshold, the YB-Master initiates a process to replace the failed node.

-Specifically, the YB-Master identifies replacement YB-TServer nodes and rereplicates (copy over) the tablet data from the failed node to these new nodes.
+Specifically, the YB-Master identifies replacement YB-TServer nodes and re-replicates (copies) the tablet data from the failed node to the new nodes.
 This re-replication process ensures that the data remains available and redundant, even after a node failure.

-However, the YB-Master carefully throttles (limits) the rate of rereplication to avoid impacting the ongoing, regular operations of the database cluster.
-This throttling prevents the rereplication from overloading the system and affecting the performance of user queries and other foreground activities.
+However, the YB-Master carefully throttles (limits) the rate of re-replication to avoid impacting the ongoing, regular operations of the database cluster.
+This throttling prevents the re-replication from overloading the system and affecting the performance of user queries and other foreground activities.